axmolengine/axmol/README.md

   * Extensions having own license as part of there package.
 * Refactor AudioEngine, OpenAL for all platforms
   * [OpenAL Soft](https://github.com/kcat/openal-soft), pass -DAX_USE_ALSOFT=ON to cmake to force enabling it
-  * [OpenAL.framework](https://opensource.apple.com/tarballs/OpenAL), if no ```AX_USE_ALSOFT``` option specified, cmake script will choose it on osx/ios, even though it was marked as deprecated, but still available.
+  * [OpenAL.framework](https://opensource.apple.com/tarballs/OpenAL), if no ```AX_USE_ALSOFT``` option specified, cmake script will choose it on osx/ios/tvos, even though it was marked as deprecated, but still available.
 * Refactor UserDefault with [mio](https://github.com/mandreyel/mio)
 * Modularize all optional extensions, move from engine core folder to an extensions folder
 * Implement all .wav formats supported by ```OpenAL Soft```, such as MS-ADPCM, ADPCM, ...
 * Use a modern GL loader ```Glad```
 * Google [angle](https://github.com/google/angle) renderer backend support
 * C++ 17 standard
-* IOS SDK 9.0 as minimal deployment
+* IOS/TVOS SDK 9.0 as minimal deployment
 * Use fast pugixml
 * Use [curl](https://github.com/curl/curl) for transferring data with URL syntax
 * Use SAX parser for all plist files